felixhultin/cross_lingual_relative_importance/README.md

 ### 1 Running the experiments

-If all required data files are available (see section 2), simply run: `python analyze_all.py`

 If running `analyze_all.py` for the first time, the script will take a bit longer to create two `.csv`-files: `aligned_words.csv` and `human_words.csv`.
 These contain all word-level information needed to run the experiments, e.g. token, relative importance, word length and word frequency.
 These are saved in the `results/words` folder and can be used for additional analysis.

 Once `analyze_all.py` has finished, a final Excel file will be created: `all_results-<timestamp>.xlsx`.
 It contains all of the results organized into four tabs.